Should You Get a Second Dog?

 Should I adopt two dogs at once?

-Adopting two puppies at once is almost never advised because the puppies tend to bond too closely with each other.
-Rather than looking to you for guidance and comfort, two puppies often become too dependent on each other and unable to function as individuals.
+Adopting two puppies at once is almost never advised because they tend to bond too closely with each other.
+Rather than looking to you for guidance and comfort, two puppies often become too dependent on each other and are unable to function as individuals.
 However, adopting two bonded adult dogs that lived together in a previous home can work out well.

 Are dogs happier with a second dog?